RubenVanEldik/PEIROCOM/README.md

 ### Preprocessing

 The preprocessor only needs to be run once.
-It removes some irragularities and converts the hourly ERAA data in Excel to a single CSV file per market node.
+It removes some irregularities and converts the hourly ERAA data in Excel to a single CSV file per market node.

 ### Optimization